galaxyproject/training-material/topics/metagenomics/tutorials/taxonomic-assignment/tutorial.md

 # Background on data

 The dataset we will use for this tutorial comes from an oasis in the mexican desert called Cuatro Ciénegas, that is studied because of its special environmental conditions {% cite Okie.2020 %}.
+The researchers collected samples directly from the pond (= control mesocosm, called JC1A in this tutorial) and fertilized some of the samples later on to receive nutrient enrichment (=Lagunita Fertilized Pond, called JP4D in this tutorial).
+In this way, they investigated the impact of nutrient enchriment on the microbial community.
+The datafiles are named according to the first four characters of the filenames.
 It is a collection of paired-end data with R1 being the forward reads and R2 being the reverse reads.
 Additionally, the reads have been trimmed using [__cutadapt__ ](https://training.galaxyproject.org/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.html#trim-and-filter---short-reads)

 > ### {% icon hands_on %} Hands-on: Data upload
 >